Handy library to work with pre-trained ELMo embeddings in TensorFlow

 Can I train my own ELMo with this library?

 Currently we provide ELMo training code (updated and improved in the same way compared to the original implementation) in a separate repository.
-It will be integrated into the simple_elmo package in the nearest future.
+It will be integrated into the simple_elmo package at some point.

 Release history Release notifications | RSS feed